gitrdm/gokando/docs/getting-started/minikanren.md

 - **AbsenceConstraint** - AbsenceConstraint implements the absence constraint (absento).
 It ensures that a specific term does not occur anywhere within another term's structure, providing structural constraint checking.
 This constraint performs recursive structural inspection to detect the presence of the forbidden term at any level of nesting.

+- **AllDifferentConstraint** - AllDifferentConstraint is a custom version of the all-different constraint This demonstrates how built-in constraints can be reimplemented as custom constraints

 - **Atom** - Atom represents an atomic value (symbol, number, string, etc.).
 Atoms are immutable and represent themselves.

+- **BitSet** - Generic BitSet-backed Domain for FD variables.
+Values are 1-based indices.

 - **Constraint** - Constraint represents a logical constraint that can be checked against variable bindings.
 Constraints are the core abstraction that enables order-independent constraint logic programming.
 Constraints must be thread-safe as they may be checked concurrently during parallel goal evaluation.